 Marion County is teamed up with Florida Fish and Wildlife Commission to provide highly-discounted, bear-resistant trash cans to residents.
 Learn more about this program, the sizes of bear-resistant trash cans available and the cost of the cans here.

 U.S. flags should never be thrown in the trash, even when they are too old or damaged to fly.
 Find collection location near you to respectfully retire Old Glory here.

 Solid Waste holds monthly furniture collection events at varying recycling centers throughout the county to provide convenient locations for citizens to bring their old furniture.
 Solid Waste then transports the furniture to the landfill.
 View our calendar to find events near you.

 Marion County and City of Ocala residents can recycle old or unneeded household electronics by taking them to one of the following seven recycling centers: Baseline, Dunnellon, Forest Corner, Fort McCoy, Martel, Newton and Weirsdale.
-They may also bring them to one of four special events held at the McPherson Governmental Complex throughout the year.
+The below items may also be brought to one of four special events held at the McPherson Governmental Complex throughout the year.
 View our calendar to find events near you.
 Accepted household electronics include: